shibatch/tlfloat/README.md

 * C/C++11 API with libquadmath emulation
   * Most of libquadmath functions can be used on x86_64 clang and MSVC
   * 128-bit integer types can be used on MSVC
+  * C++11 FP and int classes with overloaded operators are provided
+    * C++11 functions in TLFloat are not constexpr

 * Moderately optimized
   * Optimized for each architecture using intrinsics, etc.